hpi-schul-cloud/schulcloud-documentation/docs/nuxt-client/5_WritingTests.md

 We think the **Vue Test Utils-documentation** is a valuable resource for learning how to test Vue-Components and a very good starting point on how to test certain aspects of your component.
 Please have a look at [https://test-utils.vuejs.org/guide](https://test-utils.vuejs.org/guide)

-### Use TypeScript

-Use TypeScript for your components and for your unit-tests.
-This way many errors can be prevented early on, as you can detect them already in your IDE.

-### Name your tests like your components
+## Name your tests like your components

 Tests should be named after their Component using **.unit.ts** as the extension: